Post

 pd.Series([1, 2, 3, 4, 5])

 A Series is essentially a single column of a DataFrame.
-Therefore, you can also specify an index.
+Therefore, it can also have an index specified.
 The difference is that instead of a ‘column name’, it has a ‘name’, name.

 1

 Series and DataFrames are closely related.
-It helps to think of a DataFrame as just a bunch of Series put together.
+It helps to think of a DataFrame as simply a bunch of Series “glued together”.

 Reading Data Files

-In many cases, rather than creating data directly, you use existing data.
+In many cases, rather than writing data directly, existing data is imported and used.
 Data can be stored in various formats, but the most basic form is a CSV file.
 The contents of a CSV file typically look like this:

 1